Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Main Design Challenges and Solutions

 \subsubsection{Conventional Channel Acquisition Schemes}

-In IRS-assisted THz systems, compressive sensing (CS)-based schemes exploit the sparsity of channels to reduce training overhead while maintaining high estimation accuracy.
-Deep learning-based methods, such as convolutional neural networks and deep belief networks, can capture complex and nonlinear channel characteristics, offering enhanced robustness in dynamic or non-stationary environments, albeit with higher computational complexity.
+In IRS-assisted THz systems, compressive sensing (CS)-based schemes exploit the sparsity of channels in the angular or polar domain to reduce training overhead while maintaining high estimation accuracy.
+However, their complexity scales with both the number of measurements and the dictionary size.
+Deep learning-based methods, such as convolutional neural networks and deep belief networks, can capture complex and nonlinear channel characteristics, offering enhanced robustness in dynamic or non-stationary environments, albeit with substantial offline training and high inference complexity, making them more suitable for quasi-static deployments.
 Kalman filter-based approaches model the channel as a dynamic system, enabling recursive CSI updates based on prior knowledge and observations, making them well-suited for rapidly time-varying THz channels.
 However, in near-field scenarios, traditional angular-domain sparse estimation techniques become less effective.
 To address these issues, polar-domain frequency-dependent IRS-assisted channel estimation schemes were proposed, enabling sparse recovery of multipath parameters such as angle, distance, and path gain~\cite{wu2023tcom}.